Back to database

 Alpha-GPC

-Small trials suggest possible acute performance or psychomotor effects, but the evidence base is too thin for a flagship pre-workout recommendation.
+Small trials suggest possible acute power or psychomotor effects, but the evidence base is thin and outcome-specific.

-Early power/focus signal focus / strength / endurance 5 linked sources Content audit 2026-05-04
+Early power/focus signal Potentially promising focus / strength / endurance 5 linked sources Content audit 2026-05-16

 Headline Finding

-A few small trials report power or psychomotor signals; meta-analysis evidence is mostly cognitive and not gym-specific.
+A few small trials report power or psychomotor signals; meta-analysis evidence is mostly cognitive and not directly comparable.

 Dose Context